needle-mirror/com.unity.entities/Documentation~/gp_overview.md

 You can use [IConvertGameObjectToEntity](xref:Unity.Entities.IConvertGameObjectToEntity) to customize the conversion of any GameObject in a SubScene, or a GameObject that has a `ConvertToEntity` MonoBehaviour, or one that is a child of a GameObject that has a `ConvertToEntity` MonoBehaviour.

+> [!NOTE]
-**Note:** The authoring workflow for DOTS-based applications is an area of active development.
+> The authoring workflow for DOTS-based applications is an area of active development.
 The general outlines are in place, but you should anticipate many changes in this area in the near future.

 ## Generated authoring components